Doubly Fair Parity Games: Fair Games

-where fair edges are shown by dashed lines, $\alpha=$ Parity$(\lambda)$ and each node is labeled by its priority assigned by $\lambda$.
-We observe that the existential player cannot enforce reaching the even node with a $\exists$-fair strategy from the two middle nodes.
+\begin{example} \upshape Consider the fair game arena depicted in~\cref{fig:division} where fair edges are shown by dashed lines, $\alpha=$ Parity$(\lambda)$ and each node is labeled by its priority assigned by $\lambda$.
+We observe that the player $\exists$ cannot enforce reaching the even node with a $\exists$-fair strategy from the two middle nodes.
 Every $\exists$-fair $\exists$-strategy $s$ has a counter $\forall$-fair $\forall$-strategy: choose the fair edge outgoing from the square node \emph{after} $s$ chooses the fair edge outgoing from the node with round corners.
-On the other hand, the universal player cannot prevent the play from reaching the even node with a $\forall$-fair strategy from these nodes for exactly the same reason.
-Hence, the two middle two nodes are neither in $\Win_\exists$ nor in $\Win_\forall$.
-That is, these two nodes are undetermined; therefore they form $\orphans$. \end{example}
+On the other hand, player $\forall$ cannot prevent the play from reaching the even node with a $\forall$-fair strategy from these nodes for exactly the same reason.
+Hence, the middle two nodes are neither in $\Win_\exists$ nor in $\Win_\forall$.
+That is, these two nodes are undetermined; therefore they form $\orphans$.